AnuwebDev3/Amazon-Sales-Dashboard---Excel-Project/README.md

   5. Summary pivot tables used to support the visualizations

 These insights help identify product popularity, customer satisfaction, and best discount deals.

+Dataset Attribution

+This project uses a publicly available dataset from Kaggle.

+Dataset Source:
+Amazon Product Dataset (Kaggle)

+The dataset was created and shared by the original author(s) on Kaggle.
+Please refer to the dataset’s Kaggle page for complete licensing, permissions, and usage terms.